 - Tattersall ring – Mainly used for leading young racehorses, it passes through the mouth and around the lower jaw.

 - Horse-shoe stallion – Despite its name, this bit isn’t exclusively for stallions, although it was originally designed for them.
 It’s a mullen mouth bit with decorative horseshoe brass cheekpieces.

 How to find the right bit for your horse

 When it comes to choosing the right sort of bit for your horse there are a few things that you need to take into account before.

 How experienced you are

-You might not think that your level of experience will make a difference when it comes to selecting a bit but it actually makes a big difference.
-After all the bit is your primary contact with the horse and, as such, he’ll feel any movement you make with your hands, no matter how subtle.
+You might not think that your level of experience will make a difference when selecting a bit but it actually makes a big difference.
+After all, the bit is your primary contact with the horse; as such, he’ll feel any movement you make with your hands, no matter how subtle.
 When you ride your hands will need to move independently from the rest of your body and it takes time to learn to keep your hands steady while riding.
 With this in mind, it’s important to consider how much your hands might move.

 How sensitive your horse is